openfheorg/openfhe-development/benchmark/src/README.md

 ## lib-benchmark

-[lib-benchmark](lib-benchmark.cpp) is the main PALISADE library benchmark that contains performance tests for standard operations in the following schemes: BFVrns, CKKS, BGVrns.
+[lib-benchmark](lib-benchmark.cpp) is the main OpenFHE library benchmark that contains performance tests for standard operations in the following schemes: BFVrns, CKKS, BGVrns.
 It also contains several performance tests for NTT and INTT transformations.

 An example output after running `lib-benchmark` is as follows: